TheHive-Project/TheHiveDocs/admin/configuration.md

       password: "password_of_keystore"
     }
 ```
-As HTTPS is enabled HTTP can be disabled by adding `http.port=disabled` in configuration.
+As HTTPS is enabled, HTTP can be disabled by adding `http.port=disabled` in configuration.

 To import your certificate in the keystore, depending on your situation, you can follow [Digital Ocean's tutorial](https://www.digitalocean.com/community/tutorials/java-keytool-essentials-working-with-java-keystores).